-Joshua Winslow Groban (born February 27, 1981) is a singer, famous for looking like a 15-year-old, and having the voice of a 300-pound, 50-year-old baritone (He's 38, by the way).
-Recently, he has scruffed himself up a bit, and he has plenty of millennial fangirls, but the "Grobanites" are still seen as the grandmas of the aforementioned millennials.
+Joshua Winslow Groban (born February 27, 1981) is a singer, formerly famous for looking like a 15-year-old, and having the voice of a 300-pound, 50-year-old baritone.
+Now that he's 39 and has scruffed himself up a bit, he is largely now famous for the latter.
+He still has plenty of millennial fangirls, but the "Grobanites" are still seen as the grandmas of the aforementioned millennials.

 Groban got his start thanks to a discovery by mega-producer David Foster, who is responsible for Whitney Houston, Céline Dion, and Groban's contemporary Michael Bublé.
 He got his start as a rehearsal stand-in; during the 1999 Grammy Awards, he subbed in for Andrea Bocelli, and was noticed by such personalities as Oprah Winfrey, Ellen DeGeneres, and Ally McBeal producer David E. Kelley.
 The Grammy rehearsal led to California governor Gray Davis hiring the 17-year-old to perform for his inauguration, as well as David E. Kelley hiring him for a two-episode role on Ally McBeal.